 Limited Email Registration options will allow you to limit site or user registration to the email address from specific domains, then you can add those domains here.
 This is particularly useful if you only want to allow people from your own organisation to register and create users or sites.
 Similarly, you can also ban certain domains from registration.

 The New Site Settings section on the network settings screen allows you to configure default options for the new sites created on your network.
 You can modify the welcome emails and the contents of the first default post, page, and comment.

 It is important for you to keep an eye on the usage of the server resources.
 Under the Upload Settings section, you can limit the total amount of space a site can use for uploads.
 The default value is 100 MB which is probably good for at least 100 photo uploads.
 You can increase or decrease this space depending on how much disk space you have.

 The default upload file types are images, audio/video, and pdfs.
 You can add additional file types if you want, e.g. doc docx odt.
 Lastly, you can choose a file size limit, so that users can’t upload insanely large files to the server.

-Under the menu settings, you will find the option to enable administrative menu for the plugins section on the network sites.
-Enabling this will show plugins menu to site admins.
+Under the menu settings, you will find the option to enable the administrative menu for the plugins section on the network sites.
+Enabling this will show the plugins menu to site admins.
 They can activate or deactivate a plugin on their individual sites, but they cannot install new plugins.